“How does that make you feel?”

 While psychoanalysis and modern psychodynamic therapy grew from the same source, there are several important differences between the two forms of therapy.

-- First, the timeline and duration of psychoanalysis is far more intensive than modern psychodynamic therapy.
+- First, the timeline and duration of psychoanalysis are far more intensive than modern psychodynamic therapy.
 Psychoanalysis is generally conducted in two to five sessions per week, lasting several years (McLeod, 2014).

 - Second, the physical layout of the office or therapy room is significant – in psychoanalysis, the client (or patient, as they are usually called) lies on his or her back on a couch while the therapist sits behind them, out of their line of sight.
 In modern psychodynamic therapy, it is much more common for therapist and client to face one another, or at least remain in the other’s field of vision.